 Criteria for ranking: GOBankingRates scored each online-only bank from most to least favorable on the following factors: (1) checking account fee, (2) savings account annual percentage yield, (3) 12-month certificate of deposit APY and (4) BauerFinancial Star Rating for overall financial strength.
 Banks were then scored according to whether they offered the following services, all of which contributed to a single weighting: (5) 24/7 customer service available by phone, (6) live chat service via website with a person, (7) mobile app and (8) remote check deposit.
 Banks were ranked according to their overall score.

 Data for the Best Banks of 2018 was compiled from and verified against the individual institutions’ websites between Sept.
 12 and Sept.
-21, 2017.
+21, 2017, however, Ally Bank rates are accurate as of today.
 Rates, terms and conditions are subject to change at the discretion of the individual financial institutions.
 APY was based on the minimum deposit required to open the account.
 Some interest rates might be short-term or promotional offers only, and it is possible additional terms and conditions must be met in order to obtain the interest rates listed.
 Rates and availability might vary by region.
 Please verify terms and conditions before opening an account.

 GOBankingRates is a personal finance and consumer interest rate website owned by ConsumerTrack, Inc., an online marketing company serving top-tier banks, credit unions, and other financial services organizations.
 Some banks mentioned in the Best Banks of 2018 are clients of ConsumerTrack, Inc., which serves more than 100 national, local and online financial institutions.
 Rankings are completely objective, and no institution, client or otherwise, paid for inclusion or specific placement.